solidjs-community/solid-primitives/README.md

 2. Be well tested
 3. Small, concise and practical as possible
 4. A single primitive for a single purpose
-5. As few, if none, dependencies as possible
+5. No dependencies or as few as possible
 6. SSR safe entries (or short-circuits where needed) provided
 7. Wrap base level Browser APIs
 8. Should be progressively improved for future features